Here are some of the projects we worked on during COVID.

 What is the challenge?

 Make a temperature quilt for the year of your choice.
 It could be a year with some significance for you.
-The quilts could make a great display at our next Exhibition in 2022.

 Getting started: